-Deadlines for a "fast appeal"
+Deadlines for a fast appeal

-- If we are using the fast deadlines, we must give you our answer within 72 hours after we receive your appeal.
-We will give you our answer sooner if your health requires it - if we do not give you an answer within 72 hours, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an Independent Review Organization.
-Later in this section, we talk about this review organization and explain what happens at Level 2 of the appeals process - If our answer is yes to part or all of what you requested, we must provide the coverage we have agreed to provide within 72 hours after we receive your appeal - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no and how you can appeal our decision
+- For fast appeals, we must give you our answer within 72 hours after we receive your appeal.
+We will give you our answer sooner if your health requires us to - if we do not give you an answer within 72 hours, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an independent review organization - If our answer is yes to part or all of what you requested, we must provide the coverage we have agreed to provide within 72 hours after we receive your appeal - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no and how you can appeal our decision

-Deadlines for a "standard appeal"
+Deadlines for a standard appeal for a drug you have not yet received

-- If we are using the standard deadlines, we must give you our answer within 7 calendar days after we receive your appeal for a drug you have not received yet.
-We will give you our decision sooner if you have not received the drug yet and your health condition requires us to do so.
-If you believe your health requires it, you should ask for a "fast appeal" - if we do not give you a decision within 7 calendar days, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an Independent Review Organization.
-Later in this section, we talk about this review organization and explain what happens at Level 2 of the appeals process - If our answer is yes to part or all of what you requested: - if we approve a request for coverage, we must provide the coverage we have agreed to provide as quickly as your health requires, but no later than 7 calendar days after we receive your appeal - if we approve a request to pay you back for a drug you already bought, we are required to send
+- For standard appeals, we must give you our answer within 7 calendar days after we receive your appeal.
+We will give you our decision sooner if you have not received the drug yet and your health condition requires us to do so - if we do not give you a decision within 7 calendar days, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an independent review organization - If our answer is yes to part or all of what you requested, we must provide the coverage as quickly as your health requires, but no later than 7 calendar days after we receive your appeal - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no and how you can appeal our decision

-- payment to you within 30 calendar days after we receive your appeal request - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no and how you can appeal our decision - If you are requesting that we pay you back for a drug you have already bought, we must give you our answer within 14 calendar days after we receive your request - ◆ If we do not give you a decision within 14 calendar days, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an Independent Review Organization.
-Later in this section, we talk about this review organization and explain what happens at Appeal Level 2. - If our answer is yes to part or all of what you requested, we are also required to make payment to you within 30 calendar days after we receive your request - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no. We will also tell you how you can appeal our decision
+Deadlines for a standard appeal about payment for a drug you have already bought

+- We must give you our answer within 14 calendar days after we receive your request - ◆ If we do not meet this deadline, we are required to send your request to Level 2 of the appeals process, where it will be reviewed by an independent review organization - If our answer is yes to part or all of what you requested, we are also required to make payment to you within 30 calendar days after we receive your request - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no. We will also tell you how you can appeal our decision

-Step 3: If we say no to your appeal, you decide if you want to continue with the appeals process and make another appeal
+Step 4: If we say no to your appeal, you decide if you want to continue with the appeals process and make another appeal

-- If we say no to your appeal, you then choose whether to accept this decision or continue by making another appeal - If you decide to make another appeal, it means your appeal is going on to Level 2 of the appeals process (see below)
+• If you decide to make another appeal, it means your appeal is going on to Level 2 of the appeals process

-Step-by-step: How to make a Level 2 Appeal
+Step-by-step: How to make a Level 2 appeal